grameshkumar2014-glitch/ai-antibody-discovery/README.md

 Overview

-This project implements a complete pipeline for antibody sequence analysis and candidate ranking using bioinformatics feature extraction and AI-based scoring.
+This project simulaes a complete pipeline for antibody sequence analysis and candidate ranking using bioinformatics feature extraction and AI-based scoring.
 It simulates real-world workflows used in antibody drug discovery, enabling identification of high-potential therapeutic candidates.

 Input Data (Antibody Sequences)